gazijarin/TDSBHomeworkManagement/d1/deliverable-1-mark_TDSBTeam2.md

     - Very specific acceptance criteria

 ### Process
 - Events: Have events other than just weekly meetings (i.e. code review sessions)

-- Partner MeetingsL Include a link to your meeting minutes in the future
+- Partner Meetings: Include a link to your meeting minutes in the future

 - Artifacts: Provide a link to your Trello board